Finite-Function-Encoding Quantum States: Brute-force algorithms for LFP and bipartite LU classification

 and apply the following list of passages: \begin{enumerate} \item Check if it belongs already to some LFP class. \item If not, store it to the next class and proceed further. \begin{enumerate} \item Swap two components of the coefficient tensor, e.g.,

 which amounts to apply a local $X_{\pi_1}$ to the FFE state.
 In this case, our initial tensor is left invariant under this operation. \item Then, bring the tensor back to the dephased form, by subtracting the functions $f(0,i_2,\dots,i_n)$, $f(i_1,0,\dots,i_n)$ etc. (which amounts to apply local $Z$ operators of the form $Z_{-f(i_1=0)}$, $Z_{-f(i_2=0)}$, etc.).
 Again, in this case the tensor is already in dephased form. \item Check if the tensor is already in some LFP class.
 Yes, in this case it is already stored.
-So, stop here and repeat from step \ref{step:swap} with a different swap. \end{enumerate} \end{enumerate} We see that our initial matrix is completely invariant under permutations of rows and columns.
+So, stop here and repeat from step \ref{step:swap} with a different swap.

+\begin{normalize}We see that our initial matrix is completely invariant under permutations of rows and columns.
 Thus it is the only member of its class, which is that of product states.
 In fact, this corresponds to the FFE state $\ket +^{\otimes 2}$.

 Afterwards, we can consider for example the matrix (remember that we have to change only its core)

 and apply again the passages \ref{item:1} and \ref{item:2} above.
 This time, permutations of the matrix rows and columns give a nontrivial result.
 Let us then swap columns $1$ and $3$.
 We get (for simplicity working only with the function image matrix)